 Lying Is Bad For Business

 Those high-level executives can even include a vice-president, Dawn D. Boyer, Ph.D. told Nicole Lyn Pesce at Moneyish.
-As an HR manager 20 years ago, she audited employee resumes, finding 50 people had lied about their education.
+As an HR manager 20 years ago, she audited employee resumes, finding that 50 people had lied about their education.
 All of the employees — including a vice-president — were fired, costing the company millions of dollars in contract revenue.

 That’s the thing about lying in business.
 It’s costly.
 A 2010 Harvard University study found that when levels of trust are higher in the economy, it costs less to run businesses.